 Note II: A candidate who has appeared at an examination, the passing of which would render him/her educationally qualified for this Examination but has not been informed of the result, may apply for admission to the Examination.
 A candidate who intends to appear at such a qualifying examination may also apply.
-Such candidates will be admitted to the Examination, if otherwise eligible but their admission would be deemed to be provisional and subject to cancellation if they do not produce proof of having passed the requisite qualifying examination along with the Detailed Application Form which will be required to be submitted by the candidates who qualify on the result of the Main Examination.
-Such proof of passing the requisite examination should be dated earlier than the due date (closing date) of Detailed Application Form of the Combined Geo-Scientist Examination, 2023, which will be required to be filled up by them who are declared qualified for the Stage-III of the Examination i.e. Personality Test/Interview.
+Such candidates will be admitted to the Examination, if otherwise eligible but their admission would be deemed to be provisional and subject to cancellation if they produce proof of having passed the requisite qualifying do examination along with the Detailed Application Form which will be required to be submitted by the candidates who qualify on the result of the Main Examination.
+Such proof of passing the requisite examination should have been issued latest by the closing date of Detailed Application Form of the Combined Geo-Scientist Examination, 2024, which will be required to be filled up by them who are declared qualified for the Stage-III of the Examination i.e. Personality Test/Interview.